codahale/pcg.rs/README.md

 The PCG algorithm is not suitable for cryptographic purposes but provides an excellent combination of speed and unpredictability.
-It is slightly faster than `rand::XorShiftRng` and provides much higher-quality output.
+It is only slightly slower than `rand::XorShiftRng` but provides much higher-quality output.

 This particular implementation uses a 128-bit state value, has a period